unfo/Just-Words/source/_posts/2012-03-27-caring-and-vested-interests.markdown

 We are that musician and his manager.
 Our manager has two options with regards to payment: a set fee upon completion or an hourly price.
 Well how long will any given song take?
 No idea.
 Well a fixed price then.
 Fixed at what price?
 No idea.
 Make something up?

-When the manager finally sets a price it is up to the musician to make it profitable - only you cannot push creativity.
+When the manager finally sets a price it is up to the musician to make it profitable &mdash; only you cannot push creativity.

 And now to stop pushing my analogy till it breaks totally.

-h2.
-What you asked for, when you wanted it and a low price!
+## What you asked for, when you wanted it and a low price!

 Cake: ( ) Have it, ( ) Eat it.